SwissOpenEM/keycloak-admin-helper-plugin/doc/stresstest/results/stresstest-results.md

 Done 2025-05-12 with

 ## Test setup:
-I created 100 facilities with 1000 sub groups each using simulated UI calls (see scripts)
+I created 100 facilities with 1000 subgroups each using simulated UI calls (see scripts)

 ## Results:
 - no exceptions or errors on server side